Holiday Activities and Food Programme

 HAF booking system

-Since 2022 the Council has commissioned a HAF Booking System to streamline the booking process for HAF and the monitoring and reporting requirements of HAF take up.
-HAF E-vouchers are issued to eligible families by all schools, which is mainly an automatic process as the booking system is linked to schools’ management information systems (unless a school opts out of this process and chooses to issue the vouchers manually).
+Since 2022, the Council has commissioned a HAF booking system to streamline both the booking process and the monitoring and reporting of HAF uptake.
+HAF e-vouchers are issued to eligible families by all schools, predominantly through an automated system linked to schools management information systems, unless a school chooses to opt out and issue vouchers manually.

-Families are then able to access the HAF Booking System via a link on the voucher and utilise the voucher code to book their child(ren) onto the available HAF provision.
-Schools are also able to issue vouchers up to 15% of their school cohort whereby they fall within the pre-determined and transparent vulnerable criteria and schools feel the identified CYP would benefit from HAF.
+Families can then access the booking system via a link provided on the voucher and use their unique code to book their child(ren) onto available HAF provision.
+Schools also had the flexibility to allocate vouchers to up to 15% of their FSM cohort where children meet agreed discretionary criteria and are identified as benefiting from HAF.

 HAF funding